uetke/experimentor/docs/source/starting.rst

          max: 10um
        default: 5um

 Note that the first key is the device to which the actuator is plugged.
 If defining actuators or sensors in the same file, they should be nested according to the device to which they are plugged.
-The first key afterwards is the name of the device and should be unique; if not, it will be overriden by the latest sensor/actuator loaded.
+The first key afterwards is the name of the device and should be unique; if not, it will be overridden by the latest sensor/actuator loaded.
 The two more important pieces of information are the calibration and limits.
 The first explains the program how to convert from volts (the natural units of any ADQ) to the units of the actuator/sensor.
 The latter is for safety purposes and to maximize the convertion resolution of the DAQ that support setting variable gains.

 None of the keys specified here are mandatory, but common sense dictates that the ones shown in the example are the minimum required ones for an experiment.